 Washburn received her MFA from the University of California, Santa Barbara.
 Her work has been exhibited at The University Art Museum (CA), The Palms Bar (CA), Atkinson Gallery (CA), Santa Barbara Museum of Art (CA), Eagle Rock Center for the Arts (CA), Los Angeles Municipal Gallery (CA) and Davidson Art Center (CT).
-Washburn's photographs have been acquired by the Museum of Contemporary Art, San Diego (CA).
+Washburn's photographs have been acquired by the Museum of Contemporary Art, San Diego (CA), the Frederick R. Weisman Foundation Collection, and Sweeney Art Gallery at UC Riverside (CA).
 She currently lives and works between Ojai and Los Angeles.

 Scene Magazine - Art as Funny 'Hmmm'